Incremental Computation: What Is the Essence?

 Additional technical questions include: Can we raise the level of abstraction even higher and generate even better algorithms and programs in better ways?
 In particular, can we program with higher-level constraints and derive efficient programs that find desired solutions with complexity guarantees?
 Also, can distributed algorithms and programs be derived systematically from desired global properties?

 Practical implementation questions include: How can we maintain compiler extensions and optimizations when program representations in the compiler keep changing?
-Can we make practical compiler construction for rich languages much easier, supporting logic rules for analysis, and transformation rules for optimizations, in an overall powerful language?
+Can we make practical compiler construction for rich languages much easier, supporting logic rules for analysis, and transformation rules for optimizations, in a powerful language?